Kiosk closure in Obergiesing: A bitter loss for the neighborhood!

 The search for a successor

-a general problem
+A general problem